Skawinka 2-0 Dragoons: Tough Day at the Office

 The Dragoons huffed and puffed, yet they simply could not grab the goal to get back into the match.
 A dangerous corner in the 72nd minute saw Bilovol strike a half-volley, but the ball agonisingly drifted past an unwatchful Barile.

 Meanwhile, Corneille Malonga replaced Forabosco in midfield as the visitors threw everything forward in the closing stages.
-Paliś fired a shot over the crossbar, and Koki Oe sent a late free-kick straight into the keeper’s hands.
+Wabiński sent a glorious through-pass to release Paliś, but the striker leaned back too far and fired his shot over the crossbar.

 Ultimately, the referee blew the final whistle to confirm a disappointing 2-0 defeat for the battling Expats.